Nazoon/Raytracing-Final-Assignment/README.md

 # CSC418 Final Assignment

 For my CSC418 final assignment, I augmented my existing A3 assignment solution with refraction and caustics.
-I also wrote a small script to compile the many frames which my code produces into a single gif.
+I also wrote a small script to compile the many frames which my code produces into a single `mp4` file.

 ## Lecture Section